Vermont Fall Foliage Photography Workshop

-Price: Five-day workshop starting at 6 p.m. on Saturday, Oct.
-1 and ending at noon on Wednesday, Oct 5, 2015. $979.
+Price: Five-day workshop starting at noon on Monday, Oct.
+9 and ending at noon on Friday, Oct 13, 2017. $979.
 Early registration by July 1 is $879.
 Former participants in one of Loren’s workshops: $849.
-Fee includes instruction and dinner on Saturday and Monday or Tuesday, depending on our shooting schedule.
+Fee includes instruction, lunch on Monday and dinner on Tuesday or Wednesday, depending on our shooting schedule.
 It does not include travel to and from Woodstock or lodging.

 Who should attend: Any photographer wanting to experience the Autumn beauty of Vermont while improving their photographic skills through classroom and field instruction from a seasoned professional photographer.
 Feedback and critiques are instrumental in the learning process.

 What others say about the workshop:

 “Absolutely loved the setting – simply beyond gorgeous!
 Such a warm welcome.” – Marsha, La Canada, Calif.